fiscal sponsorship FAQs.

 Yes.
 Every Fiscally Sponsored project can have a public profile on the TFC website.
 Donors can view project information and give by credit or debit card online.
 Paypal is TFC's payment processor, a PayPal account is not needed, donors can check out as a guest without creating an account.

 Fee: TFC gets a nonprofit rate on credit card fees of 2.2% + .30 per transaction.
 This fee is taken out of the gross donation amount before TFC receives the funds.
 Donors have the option of covering the credit card fee, it is an “opt-in” fee as part of the payment process.
-Approximately 50% of donors to TFC projects cover this fee, which means the cost to the project is zero 50% of the time.
+Approximately 60% of donors to TFC projects cover this fee.

 To donate to a fiscally sponsored project, click here.

-- TFC is on file with most major DAF companies.
-Give the DAF TFC’s Tax ID, if TFC is on file they will have all needed contact info and payment information in their system
+- TFC is on file with most major DAF companies, if TFC is on file they will have all needed contact info and payment information in their system

-- Donors should tell their DAF to include your project title in the documentation that comes with the payment
+- Donors should ALWAYS tell their DAF to include the project title they are donating to in the documentation that comes with the payment

 - Does TFC accept stock donations for fiscally sponsored projects?
 What is the extra advantage to the donor when they donate stock?

-Email for instructions on donating stock to a fiscally sponsored project.
+Email us for stock donation instructions to a fiscally sponsored project.
 Account numbers are not posted online.

 - Does TFC accept matching donations?

-- Each matching company has its own procedure, donors should check with their employer for instructions.
+Each company has its own process, encourage your donors to check with their HR department.

 - Can I give donors and funders a credit in my film?
 How should I credit the people who work on my film?